ThreeMinds

 Work-in-progress

 Andrius: I am thinking about the various manifestations of the three minds and how they are related.
-I am working on the diagram below.
+I am working on the diagram at Three Minds Variations.